Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues

 \subsection{Condition}

 This experiment used the dataset described in Section~\ref{sec:dataset}.
-The hyperparameters of the hidden language model of HDP-HLM were $\alpha^{\text{LM}}=10.0$ and $\gamma^{\text{LM}}=10.0$.
+The hyperparameters of the language model LM of HDP-HLM were $\alpha^{\text{LM}}=10.0$ and $\gamma^{\text{LM}}=10.0$.
 The limit of the number of words by weak-limit approximation was 50 words.
-The hyperparameters of the hidden language model of HDP-HLM were $\alpha^{\text{WM}}=10.0$ and $\gamma^{\text{WM}}=10.0$.
+The hyperparameters of the word model WM of HDP-HLM were $\alpha^{\text{WM}}=10.0$ and $\gamma^{\text{WM}}=10.0$.
 The limit of the number of phonemes by weak-limit approximation was 50 phonemes.
 The duration distribution assumed a Poisson distribution of $\alpha_0=200$ and $\beta_0=10$.
 The emission distribution of the acoustic features assumed a multivariate Gaussian distribution.
 The prior distribution is a normal inverse Wishart distribution of $\mu_0=0$, $\Sigma_0=I$ (unit matrix), $\kappa_0=0.01$, and $\nu_0=14$ $(=\text{Dimension}+5=9+5)$.
-Here, we used \texttt{NPB\_DAA}\footnote{https://github.com/EmergentSystemLabStudent/NPB\_DAA} as the source code for the NPB-DAA implementation.
+Here, we used \texttt{NPB\_DAA}\footnote{NPB-DAA: \url{https://github.com/EmergentSystemLabStudent/NPB\_DAA}} as the source code for the NPB-DAA implementation.
 We also set the number of candidate parameters for HDP-HLM in each iteration to $Q=10$.

 MLDA uses the histograms of the four modalities as input, and the number of object categories to be set in the prior was $K=7$.
-The hyperparameter of the Dirichlet prior distribution, which is a prior for multinomial distribution representing the probability of appearance of each category, was set to $\alpha=7.1$ $(\approx50/K=50/7)$.
+The hyperparameter of the Dirichlet prior distribution, which is prior for multinomial distribution representing the probability of appearance of each category, was set to $\alpha=7.1$ $(\approx50/K=50/7)$.
 The hyperparameter of the Dirichlet prior distribution, which represents the emission probability of features in each category, was set to $\beta=0.1$.
-Here, we used \texttt{LightMLDA}\footnote{https://github.com/naka-tomo/LightMLDA} as the source code for the MLDA implementation.
-The weight values set by MLDA for each modality were fixed values.
-The details are described in Section~\ref{sec:ex_1:method_eval}.
+Here, we used \texttt{LightMLDA}\footnote{MLDA: \url{https://github.com/naka-tomo/LightMLDA}} as the source code for the MLDA implementation.
+The weight values set by MLDA for each modality were fixed.
+The details are described in Section~\ref{sec:ex_1:method}.
 Under the above conditions, one trial consisted of 100 iterations of a blocked Gibbs sampler of the NPB-DAA, and 20 trials were performed independently.
-In addition, MLDA takes 1000 iteration of a Gibbs sampler for each candidate of the word sequences for each iteration of NPB-DAA.
+In addition, MLDA takes 1000 iterations of a Gibbs sampler for each candidate of the word sequences for each iteration of NPB-DAA.